misken/base_v_tidy/readme.md

     [1] 1 2 3 4

-At the same time, students learn their way around R Studio and R Markdown documents and R scripts.
+At the same time, students immediately start to learn their way around R Studio and R Markdown documents and R scripts.
 The R Studio IDE (and related things like R Markdown and now Quarto) transcend this debate.
 They are simply really useful tools for teaching, learning and using R.

 ### Brackets and dollar signs